the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 1) Go to your GitHub repo and create a file called `postBuild`
 2) In `postBuild`, add a single line reading: `wget -q -O gapminder.csv http://bit.ly/2uh4s3g`
    - `wget` is a program which retrieves content from web servers.
-This line extracts the content from the bitly URL and saves it to the file denoted by the `-O` flag (i.e. `gapminder.csv`).
+This line extracts the content from the bitly URL and saves it to the filename denoted by the `-O` flag (capital "O", not zero), i.e. `gapminder.csv`.
      The `-q` flag tells `wget` to do this quietly, i.e. don't print anything to the console.
 3) Update your `requirements.txt` file by adding a new line with `pandas` on it and another new line with `matplotlib` on it
    - These packages aren't necessary to download the data but we will use them to read the CSV file and make a plot
 4) Click the binder badge in your README to launch your Binder